 You may have stomach cramps and feel sick (nauseous), which can be managed with medicines.
+You may also notice a "sweet corn" smell as the body flushes out the preservative used to freeze the stem cells.
 6. Engraftment

 Over the next couple of weeks, the new stem cells will develop into new blood cells, allowing your bone marrow to recover.
 This is called engraftment.